fperezgamonal/faldoi-ipol/README.md

 ## Developers
 - Roberto Palomares, 2014 (main dev)
 - Onofre Martorell, 2017 (MsC Thesis: migrated most of the code to C++, added occlusions estimation for the TVL2-L1 functional and fixed bugs)
-- Ferran Pérez, 2018-2019 (optimise the code for IPOL, fixed some bugs with some functionals.
-All the work is summarised in the [following article](http://www.ipol.im/))
+- Ferran Pérez, 2018-2019 (speed-up optimisation for IPOL, fixed some bugs with some functionals).
+All the work is summarised in the [following article](http://www.ipol.im/pub/art/2019/238/)

 ## License and copyright
 This software is licensed under the BSD 3-Clause license.
 For details, see [LICENSE.md](LICENSE.md/LICENSE.md)<br>